Riiven Threads

 The LM-79 procedure measures total luminous flux in an integrating sphere, while LM-80 tracks lumen maintenance over 6,000 hours minimum.
 Without calibrated reference spectra, simulation tools cannot predict road luminance accurately, and 28.57% of LED road luminaires would fail minimum luminance on higher class roads.

-Source: Recent advances in photometry for LED lighting (2024) · tier1
+Source: Recent advances and perspectives in photometry in the era of LED lighting (2023) · tier1

 Measured and labeled correctly, the bulb still needed to answer for what its spectrum does to the body at midnight.